clue/reactphp-ssh-proxy/README.md

 ### DNS resolution

-By default, neither the `SshProcessConnector` nor the `SshSocksConnector` perform any DNS resolution at all and simply forwards any hostname you're trying to connect to the remote proxy server.
+By default, neither the `SshProcessConnector` nor the `SshSocksConnector` perform any DNS resolution at all and simply forward any hostname you're trying to connect to the remote proxy server.
 The remote proxy server is thus responsible for looking up any hostnames via DNS (this default mode is thus called *remote DNS resolution*).